iasql/ecs-fargate-examples/README.md

   docker push <ECR URI>:latest
   ```

-  6. Access to your service!
+  6. Grab your load balancer DNS and access to your service!